cabraham/Books/designingdataintensiveapplications.md

 A process that writes to the database encodes the data.
 The process that reads the data decodes it.

-Even in a single process scenario, where both writing and reading is done by the same application, the reader should still be considered as a later version of the same process.
+> **Important Note:** Even in a single process scenario, where both writing and reading is done by the same application, the reader should still be considered as a later version of the same process.

 Another way to think of it is *sending a message to your future self*.

-**Data outlives code** and therefore we should be aware of how the data will be handled in its lifetime.
+> **Important Note:** Data outlives code and therefore we should be aware of how the data will be handled in its lifetime.

 #### Dataflow Through Services: REST and RPC